yanlynnnnn/tp/docs/UserGuide.md

 Example :

-Let's say you want to view your appointments schedule for today's week, which is the 27th of November 2020.
+Let's say you want to view your appointments schedule for a particular week, such as the week containing the 27th of November 2020.
 You can follow these instructions.

 Steps :